MiguelFFuentes/MarcuSports/docs/README.md

 For this alpha version, products are not grouped on a shopping cart even if the options are exactly the same.
 This can be changed with a migration in the `ShoppingCartProduct` schema adding a quantity column.
 This has not been included since it adds extra complexity.

+## Transactions shoppingcart

+When a user creates or updates a shopping cart, there are a few operations that need to be done in a transaction, otherwise, the database might end up in an inconsistent state.

+In order to handle these operations, Prisma provides the `$transaction` API that allows to group operations.
+I've used this with `runAsTransaction` variable to group the operations in the service.